2025 Kansas First-Time Homebuyer Programs and Loans

 Deferred second mortgage

 Used to cover down payment and closing costs, this type of mortgage loan acts as a second lien on your home but doesn’t require you to make any monthly payments.
 Instead, you repay this second mortgage when you refinance or sell your home.
-Many times, these loans also charge zero interest.
+Many times, these loans also charge zero percent interest.

 Forgivable second mortgage